 Using a VMS with multi-language support completely eliminates the potential for language-based miscommunications.
-For example, friendlyway’s cloud platform supports numerous common languages, meaning that whoever is visiting your building (and no matter what language they speak), they will receive the same gold standard visitor experience as everyone else.
+For example, friendlyway Cloud Platform supports numerous common languages, meaning that whoever is visiting your building (and no matter what language they speak), they will receive the same gold standard visitor experience as everyone else.

 GDPR and Visitor Management

-Companies found to be non-compliant with globally recognized data standards (such as GDPR) can potentially face fines of close to $11 million, or 2% of their annual revenue.
+Companies found to be non-compliant with globally recognized data standards (such as GDPR) can potentially face fines of up to 10 million euros, or 2% of their annual revenue.
 And that’s for non-compliance considered to be “low-level.”

 One of the major benefits of utilizing a modern visitor management system is that it can greatly assist in the management (and automation) of ensuring proper data and privacy compliance.
 GDPR has a direct application to visitor management scenarios, which is why it’s essential to make sure that your organization is compliant with GDPR best practices.